OUR HUME FAMILY AND DOMESTIC VIOLENCE NETWORK

 The Hume Domestic and Family Violence Network coordinates local events for Week Without Violence and is involved in awareness raising events held during 16 Days of Activism, White Ribbon Day and International Women’s Day.

-The Hume Domestic and Family Violence Network meets on the first Monday of every month from 1 – 3:30pm at the Broadmeadows Magistrate’s Court.
+The Hume Domestic and Family Violence Network meets on the last Monday of every month from 1 – 3:30pm.

 For further details, contact the network convenor via firstname.lastname@example.org.